phongduong/my-portfolio/portfolio/posts/koogio-is-live.md

 ---
 title: KOOGIO is live
+description: KOOGIO is a collection of apps I build for learning purpose
 date: 02-12-2020
+tag: learn
 ---
 [KOOGIO](https://koogio.now.sh/) is an indie game studio.
 I create it to learn game development.
 Beside that, I also create a collection of projects to learn new tools and advertise [KOOGIO](https://koogio.now.sh/).
 This collection includes static website, wep app, mobile app, API server, desktop app.